The best things to do in downtown Seattle — and beyond

 - On day two, head to Seattle Center’s 74-acre expanse to stop by the central International Fountain and to spend time at iconic Seattle attractions like the Space Needle, Chihuly Garden and Glass and MoPOP (Museum of Pop Culture).

 - In the afternoon, head south to the Museum of Flight, or visit the Hiram M. Chittenden Locks (Ballard Locks) before grabbing dinner at one of the many eateries lining Ballard Avenue; try Stoneburner or La Carta de Oaxaca.
+Visit on the first Thursday of the month to enjoy free entry to most museums.

 3-4 Day Itinerary